 As this is a scoping review, we made no a-priori selection for quality.
 We used established criteria for judging the quality of economic studies derived from recommendations from the guidelines proposed by the Panel on Cost-Effectiveness in Health Care (Drummond et al., 2005).
 Specifically, the match of the articles against the criteria listed in Table 1 was considered.

+Results

+Inclusion criteria and study types

-Results1,050 citations were retrieved from Medline.
+1,050 citations were retrieved from Medline.
 CINAHL searches returned 189 articles.
 Similar searches were conducted at Google Scholar and Cochrane Reviews databases, as well as at the Database of Abstracts of Reviews of Effects.
 Search at the last two databases did not return any additional articles not already found through the first three database searches.
 Seventeen articles reporting sixteen studies met the criteria for inclusion into our review.
 Two papers were based on the same underlying study (Cowan et al., 2006, Ettner et al., 2006), although the analysis performed was different.
 Ten studies were based on studies conducted in USA, four in the UK, one in Canada and one Australia.
 The majority of studies (11) focused on skill mix variables, while the remaining five considered nurse staffing levels.
 Most studies (seven) were conducted in acute/critical/intermediate care.
 They were followed by general hospital care (3); by neonatal/prenatal care (3); primary care (1) and other sectors (A&E departments and anticoagulant care).
+See tables 2 and three for full summaries.

+Main intervention

-See tables 2 and three for full summaries.In all skill mix/staff substitution studies, the main approach was to compare the outcomes between treatment and control groups in an experimental/quasi-experimental framework where skill mix of staff varied between groups.
-Primarily skill mix was considered in terms of formal qualifications or employment grades (e.g. nurse / doctor)..
+In all skill mix/staff substitution studies, the main approach was to compare the outcomes between treatment and control groups in an experimental/quasi-experimental framework where skill mix of staff varied between groups.
+Primarily skill mix was considered in terms of formal qualifications or employment grades (e.g. nurse / doctor).
 In the staffing studies nurse labour inputs were variously measured as RN hours per patient day; median and recommended staffing levels for nurses; proportion and number of nurse hours worked and nurse to patient ratios.

+Cost effectiveness findings

 Although most staff substitution studies reviewed here have found that nurses can provide cost effective care compared to other, more expensive health professionals (Bissinger et al., 1997, Cowan et al., 2006, Ettner et al., 2006, Graveley and Littlefield, 1992, Taylor et al., 1997, Venning et al., 2000), this conclusion was not uniform.
 Thus some studies have found that nurses were providing more expensive care similar in quality to other health professionals (Griffiths et al., 2001, Richardson et al., 2001), or that the outcomes of care were better for nurse-treated patients, but at higher expense (Sakr et al., 2003).
 In three articles, the evidence was inconclusive (Mitchell-DiCenso et al., 1996, Pioro et al., 2001, Pratt et al., 1993).